leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/RHETORIC/TACIT/6tomashevksydm_defamiliarization_model_tomashevsky.md

 ##### **Components of Thematic Defamiliarization**

-**Characteristics**:
+###### **Subversion of Expectations**
-   - **Subversion of Expectations**: Introduces themes that go against conventional norms, prompting readers to question established beliefs or perspectives.
+  - **Definition**: Introduces themes that go against conventional norms, prompting readers to question established beliefs or perspectives.
+  - **Characteristics**
+    - **Unconventional Themes**: Challenges societal norms or conventional story tropes, adding depth and originality.
+    - **Surprising Developments**: Keeps readers engaged by presenting unexpected narrative turns or outcomes.
+    - **Thought-Provoking Content**: Pushes readers to reconsider preconceived ideas and think critically about the narrative.

+###### **Layered Meaning**
-   - **Layered Meaning**: Integrates complex or abstract themes that require deeper analysis and interpretation, moving beyond simple or familiar ideas.
+  - **Definition**: Integrates complex or abstract themes that require deeper analysis and interpretation, moving beyond simple or familiar ideas.
+  - **Characteristics**
+    - **Symbolic Elements**: Employs motifs and symbols that carry multiple interpretations and add thematic depth.
+    - **Complex Narratives**: Uses subtle hints and interwoven themes to encourage deeper exploration.
+    - **Abstract Concepts**: Introduces themes that challenge readers to engage in analytical thinking to fully grasp the narrative’s meaning.

+###### **Reflective Engagement**
-   - **Reflective Engagement**: Encourages readers to critically think about the narrative’s themes, fostering a more active and contemplative reading experience.
+  - **Definition**: Encourages readers to critically think about the narrative’s themes, fostering a more active and contemplative reading experience.
+  - **Characteristics**
+    - **Active Reading**: Requires readers to reflect on the narrative’s implications and connect them to broader contexts.
+    - **Intellectual Stimulation**: Promotes analytical thought and interpretation, deepening the reader’s interaction with the text.
+    - **Thematic Exploration**: Invites readers to consider moral, philosophical, or social themes in the story, enhancing their involvement.

 ---